BossGamingRo/metamask-docs/docs/guide/registering-your-token.md

     params: {
       type: 'ERC20', // Initially only supports ERC20, but eventually more!
       options: {
-        address: tokenAddress, // The address that the token is at.
+        address: 0xd8B5C57871dC4C88DAab701268c4A25c6E5c5477, // The address that the token is at.
-        symbol: tokenSymbol, // A ticker symbol or shorthand, up to 5 chars.
+        symbol: DRG, // A ticker symbol or shorthand, up to 5 chars.
-        decimals: tokenDecimals, // The number of decimals in the token
-        image: tokenImage, // A string url of the token logo },
+        decimals: 18, // The number of decimals in the token image:https://github.com/BossGamingRo/icon/blob/main/22099-6-dragon.png , // A string url of the token logo },
     },
   });